 I end up educating clients on this more often than not, so I’m just going to break this down in a few bite-sized chunks.

-Is it usable?
-Your logo should still be clear at the smallest size it will be used.
+- Is it usable?
+Your logo should still be crisp and understandable at the smallest size it will be used.
 Avoid tiny or fine type.

-It should be constructed to embroider clearly on wearables and saddle pads.
+- Your logo should be constructed to embroider clearly on shirts, bags and other wearables.

 I highly recommend working with a designer that specializes in logo creation.
 Distilling an entire company persona into something 2 x 2 inches is no easy feat.
 Ask to see their logo portfolio.
 If they leave you feeling “meh,” keep looking.
-If their designs feel clever and resonate with you, start a conversation.
-They will need to know your company’s flavor and persona to create something that really represents you accurately.
+If their designs feel clever and resonate with you, continue that conversation.
+They will need to know your company’s persona to create something that represents you accurately.

 The acid test, if you can read a saddle pad logo clearly from a horse that canters by on the rail and recognize it, the designer has done their job.

-Compare the below examples to the list above.
-I’ve selected them as excellent examples of standing out in a crowd and how they represent their company.
-If you need help finding a logo designer, let me know and I will point to you an expert.
+Compare the examples below to the list above.
+I’ve selected them as excellent examples of how they represent their company.
+If you need help finding a logo designer, let me know.